Stow-on-the-Wold Attractions

 9. Scenic Walking Routes

 Most of the Cotswolds is a walker’s paradise and the surrounding countryside of Stow is no exception.
+A fabulous circular walk of just under 6km is known as The Heart of England Way Stow Circular.
+Taking just over an hour and a half to complete, whilst it can be moderately challenging in parts, it is a popular route between March through to October for walkers and their four-legged friends.
 The beautiful six mile walk to Bourton-on-the-Water takes in the nearby villages of Icomb and Wick Rissington along with the Salmonsbury Meadows nature reserve and can take around 2-3 hours to complete.
 Bigger walking challenges can be found on the Gloucestershire Way, North Cotswold Diamond Way and Macmillan Way, all of which can easily be reached from Stow.
 Slightly less challenging and achievable in under an hour is the easy walk to the nearby village of Maugersbury.

 Walking Routes